 How Do Prenuptial Agreements Work?

-Posted in Florida Family Law on March 2, 2022
+Posted by Steven Miller in Florida Family Law on March 2, 2022

 A prenuptial agreement is a contract that a couple enters before marriage that determines what will happen to their money and property if they get a divorce.
 Prenuptial agreements are becoming more and more common and are the best way to protect your assets in case of divorce.
 This article will explain how prenuptial agreements work in Florida so you can decide if one is right for you.